ABOUT ME

 affect reactions to information from campaigns or the media.

-My research examines individual differences in racial attitudes,
+My research examines individual differences in race, gender,

-Outside of the classroom, I enjoy Ultimate Frisbee, golf, fishing, and playing with my daughter (Rosie) and dog (Hazel).
+Outside of the classroom, I enjoy Ultimate Frisbee, golf, fishing, and playing with my kids (Rosie, Ezra, and Felix) and dog (Hazel).
 If I'm not in my office, it's a good bet that I'm outside, hopefully doing something fun.

 EDUCATION